33 Classic Movies That Are Truly Timeless

 Memorable quote: “Boy, I got vision, and the rest of the world wears bifocals.”

-The pairing of Robert Redford and Paul Newman in the movie’s lead roles contributed to the initial success of Butch Cassidy and the Sundance Kid.
-A winner of four Oscars, the film follows the title characters as they’re on the run in turn-of-the-century Wyoming.
-Between the pair’s narrow escapes and dry humor, it resonates with audiences old and new.
-While you’re taking a trip down memory lane, find out the most popular movie the year you were born.
+The pairing of handsome stars Robert Redford and Paul Newman in this movie’s lead roles contributed to the initial success of Butch Cassidy and the Sundance Kid.
+A winner of four Oscars including Best Original Screenplay, the based-on-a-true-story film follows the title characters—two bank robbers who happen to be the best shooters in the West—on the run in turn-of-the-century Wyoming.
+The pair’s dry humor throughout the chaos helps make this one of the great old movies.

 West Side Story